engineyard/ey-docs/pages/database-environments.md

 # Setting up replication

 This page describes how to:

-Create a clustered environment that includes a database slave.
+* Create a clustered environment that includes a database slave.

-Add database slave to an existing environment for database replication.
+* Add database slave to an existing environment for database replication.

+If the Database Master fails, contact [[Engine Yard Support|http://support.cloud.engineyard.com]] to have your slave instance promoted to master instance.

 For a small testing environment, a single server that contains both the application and the database is fine.
 However, for typical mid-scale applications, you want to use a clustered environment, containing: